igreat/log-viewer/README.md

 ![Upload View](client/images/upload-bar.png)

 - **View:**
   Logs are displayed in a double table responsive view that allows scrolling and pagination.
 The top table shows all the logs, while the bottom table displays the filtered logs.
 Clicking on a row in the bottom table will automatically highlight and scroll to the corresponding row in the top table.
+Also notice the gutter separating the two tables, which can be used to resize the tables based on how much space the user would like to give to either table.

 ![Table Double View](client/images/double-view-highlight.png)